Its-Satyajit/nextjs-drizzle-mysql-tailwind/README.md

 # Next.js Drizzle MySQL Tailwind Lucia Template

-Welcome to the **Next.js Drizzle MySQL Tailwind Lucia Template**!
-This template is designed to help you kickstart your web application development with a robust stack, including Next.js, Drizzle ORM, MySQL, Tailwind CSS, @tanstack/react-query, and Lucia for authentication.
-Whether you’re a beginner or an experienced developer, this guide will walk you through everything you need to know to get started.
+Welcome to the Next.js Drizzle MySQL Tailwind Lucia Template!
+This template offers a comprehensive starting point for building web applications using cutting-edge technologies like Next.js, Drizzle ORM, MySQL, Tailwind CSS, @tanstack/react-query, and Lucia.
+Below, you'll find all the necessary details to set up, use, and explore the project.

 ## Live Demo